 The Key Regulations

-LOLER is a complex piece of legalisation that was introduced by the UK government in 1998.
-The complete legalisation includes 17 formal regulations which can be found on the official government website here.
+LOLER is a complex piece of legalisation introduced by the UK government in 1998.
+The complete legalisation includes 17 formal regulations, which can be found on the official government website here.
 Below is a list of some of the key regulations that you should be aware of.

-What Is the Difference Between Loler Testing & Loler Inspections?
+What Is the Difference Between Testing & Inspections?

-The term LOLER inspection is broader than that of a test and includes much more detail.
-In fact, a LOLER test should be included as part of an inspection.
+The term inspection is broader than a test and includes much more detail.
+A test should be included as part of an inspection.
 Inspections should also examine how the equipment is operated by staff.
 An examination is carried out by a competent and qualified person, someone who should be unbias, and a certificate will be awarded to confirm whether or not the tail lift inspection has passed.
-LOLER inspections take place at regular intervals, usually between 6 and 12 months, and it is a legal requirement.
+L.O.L.E.R inspections occur at regular intervals, usually between 6 and 12 months, a legal requirement.

 What Does the Process of a LOLER Test Involve?

 When an inspection has been pencilled in, our team of specialists will arrive at the pre-arranged time.
 Under the requirements, we will only send an inspector that meets the 'competent person' criteria.
-The inspector will then perform a thorough LOLER examination of the lifting equipment, such as putting a lift through its functions to identify if there is anything wrong with the lift.
-We will then remove the covers in order to do an in-depth check on all moving parts and examine the overall condition of the equipment and electrics.
+The inspector will then perform a thorough LOLER examination of the lifting equipment, such as putting a lift through its functions to identify if anything is wrong.
+We will then remove the covers to do an in-depth check on all moving parts and examine the overall condition of the equipment and electrics.
 Finally, we will lubricate the lift before cleaning it down.

-After an inspection of the equipment has been performed, we will then write out a LOLER certificate that certifies that a regular inspection has been completed.
-The certificate will include a description of any faults that we have found and whether they require fixing immediately, within one month or by the next inspection date.
+After an equipment inspection, we will then write out a L.O.L.E.R certificate that certifies that a regular inspection has been completed.
+The certificate will include a description of any faults we have found and whether they require fixing immediately, within one month or by the next inspection date.
 We will also provide the equipment with a sticker that states the date of the inspection and when it expires.

 Consequences of Avoiding an Inspection

 Failing to carry out regular LOLER inspections can lead to severe consequences.
 The regulations are in place to ensure the health and safety of everyone, including the general public.
 If you don’t take the necessary steps to thoroughly examine the use of heavy lifting equipment at your workplace, you can be held responsible should a serious injury occur.
-Breaching the regulations can lead to heavy fines which can be extremely damaging to your business and hurt your reputation.
-In more serious cases it can even lead to imprisonment.
+Breaching the regulations can lead to heavy fines, which can damage your business and hurt your reputation.
+In more serious cases, it can even lead to imprisonment.
 Whether you are based in Liverpool, Manchester or another local area, contact us today to ensure you are protected.

 Examples of Punishment for LOLER Accidents

-LOLER was brought in to reduce the risk of workplace accidents by implementing serious punishments for businesses who fail to meet the regulations.
+L.O.L.E.R was brought in to reduce the risk of workplace accidents by implementing serious punishments for businesses that fail to meet the regulations.
 As well as dealing with the death or serious injury of a person, businesses face fines and possible imprisonment.

 In 2016, a company director was sentenced to jail for 12 months, ordered to pay £4,000 and disqualified from registering as a director for seven years.
 The director was judged to be responsible for the death of an employee who died when a spider lift overturned.
-The employee did not receive adequate training, and the employer put no risk assessment in place.
+The employee did not receive adequate training, and the employer conducted no risk assessment.

 In 2018, a port operating company was fined £300,000 due to an accident that left an employee with serious injuries.
 The employee was hurt by a load falling and sustained multiple fractures, lacerations, ligament reconstruction, and more injuries, leaving him unable to return to work.
 In 2019 a large electrical company was fined £334,000 following the death of a crane operator.
 The business was found to have not provided adequate training to the operator and failed to ensure the lift was properly planned and supervised.